This is a superb, lightweight waterproof jacket ideally suited for hiking that delivers high performance in a simple, classic package

 • Weight: 330g / 11.6oz (women’s small)

 • Colors: Black, Eucalyptus, Saffron red, Saskatoon Berry, Oak green, Flame orange, Electric blue

 • Best use: Hiking

-To help fend off the rain, you’ve got adjustable cuffs, hem and hood with a stiffened peak, as well as the taped seams and waterproof membrane you’d expect from a quality jacket.
-Two zipped hand pockets are big enough to carry a map but beyond that, they’re focused on serious wet weather protection rather than technical bells and whistles, and this jacket kept us dry in a drizzle and a deluge.
-It’s cut so that you can easily wear it over several layers and though it might not be as breathable as some jackets intended for running, it’s certainly adequate for hiking.
-Other than the lack of recycled materials used in construction, we really can’t find anything to gripe about in this jacket.
+To help fend off the rain, the jacket's got adjustable cuffs, hem and hood with a stiffened peak, as well as the taped seams and waterproof membrane you’d expect from a quality hard shell.
+I found that the two zipped hand pockets were big enough to carry a map but beyond that, they’re focused on serious wet weather protection rather than technical bells and whistles, and this jacket kept me dry in Scottish drizzle and a deluge.
+It’s cut so that you can easily wear it over several layers and, though it might not be as breathable as some jackets intended for running, it’s certainly adequate for hiking.
+Other than the lack of recycled materials used in construction, I really can’t find anything to gripe about in this jacket.

 Montane Spirit waterproof jacket: in the field

 I’ve been wearing, and really loving, the Montane Phase Lite waterproof jacket for the last six months or so, and in the Spirit, which I’ve been testing out for a few weeks, I’ve found a similar jacket in terms of looks and quality, at a better price.
 Living in Scotland, I’ve already had ample opportunity to test it out against the rain, and worn it over my fleece as an outer layer on some milder spring hikes, too.